-During the past academic year, the Friends provided support in the following ways:
+During the past academic year, FSCL provided support for the Libraries in the following ways:

 Strengthening Library Collections

-The Friends provided $10,000 for the conservation of rare and unique materials in the collections.
+The Friends help with special or unusual book purchases.
+Additionally, they provided $10,000 to strengthen the FSCL Preservation Fund endowment for the conservation of rare and unique materials in the collections.

 Improving Library Spaces and Equipment

-The renovation of the Friends of the Libraries Reading Room stands as a major accomplishment for the Friends.
+The renovation of the Friends of the Libraries Reading Room stands out as a major accomplishment for the Friends.
 Since the Reading Room’ opened in November 2010, students have enjoyed this comfortable and quiet space.
-In September 2011, three paintings by artist Thomas Locker were installed thanks to gifts from President Emerita Jill Ker Conway and the family and classmates of Frana Larrabee Low ’50.
+It has become such a popular space that last fall we purchased a second study table, chairs and additional ottomans.

-Library Orientation is an important first step for new students to become aware of library resources and services.
-The Friends help boost attendance at Orientation with a $5 gift to each attendee's One Card.
-As a result, Smith has one of the highest turnouts among peer institutions.
+Library Orientation is an important first step that helps new students learn to navigate the rich resources and services available to them.
+The Friends encourage attendance by providing a small gift to all attendees.
+As a result, Smith has one of the highest attendance rates among peer institutions.

-In May, the Friends presented 59 new books to the libraries, each one plated in honor of a graduating student library assistants.
+In May, the Friends present new books to the Libraries, each one plated in honor of a graduating student library assistant.

-Reference librarian Elizabeth Foster availed of the FSCL Staff Development Fund to attend the Association of College and Research Libraries Intentional Teacher Immersion Program in July.
-She was the sixth librarian to attend the week-long program.
-Elizabeth described the program as very useful, adding that it informs her teaching of research skills daily.
+Digital Services Coordinator Sika Berger became the 7th librarian to avail of the FSCL Staff Development Fund when she attended the Association of College and Research Libraries Intentional Teacher Immersion Program last October.
+She described the program as really useful, adding that it informs her teaching every day.

 Supporting the Smith Community

-The Friends supported travel stipends for two doctoral students conducting summer research at the Sophia Smith Collection.
+The Friends provided a travel stipend for two doctoral students conducting summer research at the Sophia Smith Collection and College Archives.